ETL Testing or Data Warehouse Testing Tutorial: What is ETL?

-Before we learn anything about ETL Testing its important to learn about Business Intelligence and Dataware.
+Before we learn anything about ETL Testing concepts, its important to learn about Business Intelligence and Dataware.
 Let’s get started – with this ETL Testing tutorial:

 Business Intelligence is the process of collecting raw data or business data and turning it into information that is useful and more meaningful.
 The raw data is the records of the daily transaction of an organization such as interactions with customers, administration of finance, and management of employee and so on.
 These data’s will be used for “Reporting, Analysis, Data mining, Data quality and Interpretation, Predictive Analysis”.

 In this Data Warehouse Testing tutorial, you will learn: